Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Introduction

-To cope with this arising issue of cyclic dependencies, only few techniques have been proposed in the literature, mainly based on Network Calculus framework \cite{le2001network}.
-This framework is considered as one of the most efficient methodologies for the worst-case performance analysis and has been recently used to certify the avionics standard AFDX \cite{afdx} \cite {Grieu04}.
-These existing approaches are based on local analyses of delay upper bounds, e.g., \cite{cruz1991calculus} \cite{charny2000delay} \cite{Thiele08}, or backlog upper bounds, e.g., \cite{Tassiulas96} \cite{le2001network}, in each crossed node; thus resulting in end-to-end delay bounds computation.
-However, these main conventional analysis methods lead to overly pessimistic upper bounds, which limits the system's scalability and resource efficiency, as it will be illustrated in Section \ref{Evaluation}.
+Among analytical methods to conduct worst-case performance analysis of ring networks, only few techniques have been proposed in the literature, mainly based on Network Calculus \cite{le2001network}.
+The high modularity and scalability of such a framework make it particularly efficient for complex communication networks \cite{Perathoner08}.
+It has been actually used for the certification of safety-critical networks, such as in avionics \cite{Grieu04,ahlem2010} and space \cite{Thomas11}.
+Existing approaches for ring networks are based on \textit{iterative local analysis}, by successively computing the delay bound in each crossed node either directly, i.e., \textit{Delay-based} methods \cite{cruz1991calculus}\cite{charny2000delay} \cite{Thiele08}, or from the backlog bound, i.e., \textit{Backlog-based} methods \cite{Tassiulas96} \cite{le2001network}; and summing these delays up results in end-to-end delay bounds.
+However, these approaches lead to overly pessimistic upper bounds, which decrease the network scalability and resource efficiency as it will be illustrated in Section \ref{classic-analysis}. \\